GloCal Fellows 2018-2019

 Jaeson Calla, Universidad Peruana Cayetano Heredia (UPCH)

-Jaeson Calla, PhD, is a postdoctoral fellow at UPCH.
+Jaeson Calla, PhD, is a postdoctoral fellow at UPCH as well as a postdoctoral researcher in the UC San Diego School of Medicine.
 He obtained his Masters in Biochemistry and Molecular Biology at UPCH and his PhD in Infectomics and Molecular Pathogenesis at the Center for Research and Advanced Studies of the National Polytechnic Institute (CINVESTAV) in Mexico City.
-Most recently he was a postdoctoral researcher in the UC San Diego School of Medicine.
 Dr. Calla’s early research focused on identifying new microbiological and molecular methods to diagnose Mycobacterium tuberculosis.
 His later graduate research was devoted to identifying mechanisms of gene regulation in organisms causing infectious parasitic disease.
 During the past few years, Dr. Calla has been conducting research on malaria, under the supervision and mentoring of Dr. Elizabeth Winzeler, aimed at identifying biomarkers of Plasmodium vivax infection in the human host cells as well as discovering new compounds that might prevent and eliminate malaria.
 His scholarly work has been supported by Medicines for Malaria Venture (MMV).

 Universal biomarkers for Plasmodium vivax exoerythrocytic infection